School dropout rate is low, but it is still happening in Malaysia. Why?

-The Silent Epidemic: Perspectives of High School Dropouts reported that 50% of 470 dropouts who were involved in the survey admitted that they dropped out of schools because of boring classrooms and subjects that were irrelevant with their lives or career aspirations.
+The Silent Epidemic: Perspectives of High School Dropouts reported that 50% of 470 dropouts who were involved in the survey admitted that they dropped out of schools because of boring classrooms and subjects that were irrelevant to their lives or career aspirations.

 Boredom typically causes disinterest among school students.
 The longer they stay, the more they are pressurised into learning things that they find monotonous.

-Some of them enjoy going to school to see their friends and spend time doing other activities than doing the actual learning, but those who find more interesting ventures outside of school will simply decide to stop coming.
+Some of them enjoy going to school to see their friends and spend time doing other activities than actual learning, but those who find more interesting ventures outside of school will simply decide to stop coming.

 Above all, forcing these students to keep going to school to learn could cause excessive pressure, which could lead to substance abuse as a coping mechanism – a social problem that is also another factor of school dropout.